NabilAidilreza/CDDC-2024-Archive/README.md

 - **Description:** Sherlock is a powerful tool written in Python that helps find usernames across various social media platforms.
 By providing a username, Sherlock checks numerous websites to see if the username exists on those platforms.
 - **Usage:** `python sherlock username`

+## Cryptography

+### DCODE Website
+- **Description:** DCODE is an online platform offering a variety of cryptographic tools and solvers.
+It supports encoding, decoding, and solving various types of ciphers, making it a versatile tool for cryptography challenges.
+- **Usage:** Access the tools via the [DCODE website](https://www.dcode.fr/).

 ## Forensics

 ### Volatility 3